 The filter will use its own DNS resolving service to determine whether or not the DNS query will be allowed to continue.
 If the domain of the desired website is not permitted on the network the website will not be served and the user will be redirected to an alternative page with a warning message.

-As these IP addresses are mapped to an entire domain (website), DNS filtering does not allow you to selectively block individual pages.
+As these IP addresses are mapped to an entire domain (website), DNS filers do not allow you to selectively block individual pages.
 For example, if you would like to block access to Facebook while still allowing access to your company’s Facebook page you will not be able to do that.

 For a detailed description of the DNS lookup process, check out this explainer from VeriSign.